 While natural wine remains something of a marmite, it’s gaining more and more fans by the day, with those in the ‘yes’ camp touting environmental benefits plus more manageable hangovers.
 Savvy restaurateurs and bartenders have cottoned on, and we’re seeing terms like organic, low-intervention and biodynamic (all of which fall under the ‘natural’ umbrella) popping up on wine menus aplenty.
 Interested?
 Pay a visit to Bar Crispin in Soho, Lady of the Grapes in Covent Garden or Peckham Cellars.

 Tech = Connect

 While the restaurant industry has been a little slower than others to embrace technology, things are changing, spurred on by the pandemic.
 Phoning restaurants is out, booking your table online is in – and digital platforms like OpenTable are creating new opportunities, such as the Experiences initiative, where venues can promote unique culinary events.
-QR codes are also here to stay, allowing access to online menus as well as an easy way to pay, while NFTs are making their way onto our plates – Rosewood London, for instance, launched an NFT afternoon tea earlier this year.
+QR codes are also here to stay, allowing access to online menus as well as an easy way to pay, while NFTs are making their way onto our plates – Rosewood London, for instance, launched an NFT afternoon tea last year.
 Resy predicts cryptocurrency will be one of the big restaurant trends for 2023, with eateries looking for new ways to engage with diners through tech.

 Trends taken from Resy’s report, Food Forward: The Future of Dining Out.
 Main image: Tatale.